wtnwin111/interview/src/com/interview/flag/README.md

     is the Atlantic Ocean.
 Find out the positions whose rain can both flow into the two ocean.

     *HINT: BSF based graph searching from edges.*

+28. Given a very long array, write code to find the first number which only appear once.

+    *HINT: scan array to find the min and max, and keep a int[] as counter, and scan again and find first element count[number] == 1.*

 #F